Divorce Requirements in New York

 Where the guideline amount is zero or less than zero no award of temporary maintenance or post-divorce maintenance is made.

 Deviation From Presumptive Amount of Maintenance: Consideration of payor income above the income cap is discretionary, and can be considered when using the cap would be “unjust or inappropriate”.
 In court, the judge is required first to calculate the maintenance in accordance with the applicable formula.
 Maintenance to be paid with respect to income above the cap, if any, shall then be determined by consideration of a list of the following statutory factors:

 (a) the age and health of the Parties;

 (b) the present or future earning capacity of the Parties, including a history of limited participation in the workforce;

 (c) the need of one party to incur education or training expenses;

-(d) the termination of a child support award during the pendency of the temporary maintenance award when the calculation of temporary maintenance was based upon child support being awarded and which resulted in a maintenance award lower than it would have been had child support not been awarded;
+(d) the termination of a child support award before the termination of the maintenance award when the calculation of maintenance was based upon child support being awarded which resulted in a maintenance award lower than it would have been had child support not been awarded;

 (e) the wasteful dissipation of marital property, including transfers or encumbrances made in contemplation of a matrimonial action without fair consideration;